sibvisions/reactUI.example/src/readme-files/example-screen/README.md

 ![custom-added-example](../readme-images/example-custom-added.PNG)

+## 5. Adding external components into the screen-wrapper
+A screen-wrapper isn't only there to create an entrypoint to the workscreen.
+We can also use it to add some components next to the workscreen.
+I've added three components, which aren't available in the ```ReactUI```.

-## 5. Add the data-binding to our textfields and onClicks to buttons
+## 6. Add the data-binding to our textfields and onClicks to buttons
 Now for the data-binding we are getting the dataproviders using the `useDataProviders(props.screenName)` hook.
 Then we are going to pass the dataprovider and the columnName.
 For the buttons we are passing the onClick function, we are calling the `api.insertRecord` and `api.deleteRecord` function.

 ```typescript